bkader/Skada-WoTLK/README.md

 - **Ignore Fury of Frostmourne**: if you don't want this spell to be included in anything, enable this option.
 - **Include absorbed damage**: some people (_Details! users >cough<_) consider that absorbed damage should be included in the overall damage, and because Skada doesn't include it but rather shows it as an extra info, this option was added to satisfy them and so we won't hear/read `Oh!
 They are not showing the same numbers...`.
 - **Smart Stop**: this feature relies on DBM/BigWigs to stop collecting data after the amount of seconds you choose.
 It is useful in case of being in combat bug (_not combatlog bug, but stuck in combat_).

+### Project Ascension

+After requests from players to make the addon work properly on [Project Ascension](https://ascension.gg/) and after their staff's help, I could access their [Conquest of Azeroth](https://ascension.gg/news/conquest-of-azeroth-alpha/332) and work on the addon.
+Thus, as of `v1.8.73`, CoA classes are available on Skada.

+Project Ascension is also a **Classless** game that allows you to imagine and build the character of your dreams.
+Your custom character has any ability or talent within their reach.
+For this reason and as of `v1.8.73.330`, a special tweaks module was added to Skada to give freedom to players to choose their icons and colors.
+This module is only available if you play there and you can find in `Tweaks` panel, `Advanced` tab.

+Icons and colors are saved per character and cached ones (_from other players_) are saved per account.
+Your hero is unique, your build is unique, so why not make your character on Skada unique!

 ### API